 At Children’s Hospital-Fox Valley, located in Neenah, Wis., we see families in the midst of crisis every day.
 The families we serve often are going through the most difficult days of their lives.
 That’s why our staff takes extra care to help make each patient’s stay as easy as possible.

 Our hospital is dedicated exclusively to treating children.
 We are the only hospital in the Fox Valley with pediatricians on site 24/7.
-But, as you will see, our services go way beyond …Continue reading →
+But, as you will see, our services go way beyond …Click here to continue reading

 Last month, Children’s Hospital of Wisconsin opened the Noel Family Healing Garden.
 Thanks to a generous contribution from John and Patty Noel, our patient families and staff now have an outdoor space where they can escape, take a break and regroup.

 The Noel Family Healing Garden is more than just a beautiful outdoor space.
-In fact, studies show that being exposed to peaceful, outdoor areas such as this one can help our patients heal. …Continue reading →
+In fact, studies show that being exposed to peaceful, outdoor areas such as this one can help our patients heal. …Click here to continue reading

 In 1989, I took a job with Children’s Hospital of Wisconsin as a nursing instructor for the recently opened Intermediate Intensive Care Unit.
 In the intervening years, I have been a staff nurse and educator.
 I’ve served on shared governance committees, participated in research and quality improvement initiatives and served on professional boards.
 Currently, I am a clinical educator at Children’s Hospital.
 My work has given me the privilege to travel to developing countries to provide much needed medical care.

 I have traveled on 10 medical mission trips in the past 25 years.
 I have been to the state of Chiapas, Mexico, the Dominican Republic and Costa Rica.
 Seven of these trips were to Haiti.
 I spent time in small villages and in the famous slum, Cite Soleil, in the capital city, Port-au-Prince.
-It took a catastrophic earthquake earlier this year to reveal to the rest of the world what I learned years ago – the needs of Haiti are enormous, and the people of Haiti are beautiful, kind, gracious and deserving. …Continue reading →
+It took a catastrophic earthquake earlier this year to reveal to the rest of the world what I learned years ago – the needs of Haiti are enormous, and the people of Haiti are beautiful, kind, gracious and deserving. …Click here to continue reading

 Having blood drawn is rarely something to look forward to.
 When you’re only 3 years old or even 12 years old, it might even be scary!
 That’s where we come in.
 I’m Boone, a black Labrador retriever.
 My brother Hoss and I are proud members of the Animal Assisted Therapy Program here at Children’s Hospital of Wisconsin.
 There are 17 of us dogs in all.
 We allow handlers – who happen to be humans – to come along with us when we make rounds.
 But really, it’s all about the children we help.